wanghaisheng/responsive-landing-page-starter/content/blog/en/getting-started-with-flutter-3-and-vonage-apis.md

 ```

 The `makeCall` method is called when Flutter sends the makeCall method call, this starts a phone call to the specified phone number `"PHONE_NUMBER"` you should replace this with an actual phone number that you wish to call.
-Again here we pass back the state to Flutter depending on if the call is successful and starts or if there is some kind of error.
+Again, here we pass back the state to Flutter depending on if the call is successful and starts or if there is some kind of error.

 ```kotlin
     private fun makeCall() {